SKILLS

 Creating a skill

 create writes only SKILL.md and goes live immediately under ~/.alpi/skills/<category>/<name>/.
 Subdirectories come later via add_file.
-A just-created skill has no scripts, no references, no assets, no secrets (unless stores_secrets=true, which creates the empty secrets/ directory alongside SKILL.md).
+A just-created skill has no scripts, no references, no assets, no secrets.
+If the skill later writes a file under secrets/, the tool creates that directory mode 0700 automatically.

 The agent is capped at 40 agent-created skills total (tweakable via MAX_AGENT_SKILLS).
 Beyond that, create errors and asks the user to prune with /skills first.